Victiniiiii/Skyblock_Statistics/readme.md

 ## 📥 Data Collection

+Javascript is needed here for the usage of net worth calculation NPM package.
 Make sure your Node.js server is running:
 ```
 node server.js
 ```